Family Business - Aurik Business Accelerator

 Avoiding being on the wrong side of these statistics even though the odds are against you!

 Come join us and get insights into what goes wrong, why it goes wrong and most importantly, what can be done to prevent succession going wrong.
 Starting off with a breakfast, good coffee, followed by a talk and discussion and ending with networking with fellow entrepreneurs and business owners, you should not miss it.

-Hosted by 702 in Johannesburg, apply here to register.
+Hosted by 702 in Johannesburg.

-Hosted by Cape Talk in Cape Town, apply here to register.
+Hosted by Cape Talk in Cape Town.

 Attendance is free thanks to the sponsorship of Nedbank.

 How creating simplicity enables scaling.
 Simplicity is only possible with strategy and a clear understanding of who you serve.
 It's found in product design, supplier selection, business systems across the organisation and especially in customer segmentation and engagement.
 It's rare in any business and especially so in a 3rd generation business.
 It's also key to next generation succession.